 There are two types of overtime under Swiss law.
 'Overhours' is defined as working time that exceeds the contractually agreed working hours, whereas 'overtime' is defined as working hours that exceed the statutory maximum working hours provided by the Federal Work Act.
-The Federal Work Act allows for a maximum of 45 working hours per Employers must compensate overhours and overtime with a supplemental pay of at least 25 per cent.
+Employers must compensate overhours and overtime with a supplemental pay of at least 25 per cent.
 Instead of compensation pay, overhours and overtime may be compensated by time off in lieu, which must be of (at least) equal duration.
 The parties must agree on time off in lieu.